awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/saas-guidelines.md

 ## Product usage guidelines<a name="saas-product-usage"></a>

 All SaaS products must adhere to the following product usage guidelines:
-+ After subscribing to the product in AWS Marketplace, customers should be able to create an account within your SaaS application and gain access to a web console within two business days\.
++ After subscribing to the product in AWS Marketplace, customers should be able to create an account within your SaaS application and gain access to a web console\.
 If the customer cannot gain access to the application immediately, you must provide a message with specific instructions on when they will gain access\.
 When an account has been created, the customer must be sent a notification confirming that their account has been created along with clear next steps\.
 + If a customer already has an account in the SaaS application, they must have the ability to log in from the fulfillment landing page\.
 + Customers must be able to see the status of their subscription within the SaaS application, including any relevant contract or subscription usage information\.
 + Customers must be able to easily get help with issues such as: using the application, troubleshooting, and requesting refunds \(if applicable\)\.
 Support contact options must be specified on the fulfillment landing page\.